 - Register with NCAA & NAIA Eligibility Centers before the junior year is completed.

 - Send your transcripts at the end of the junior year.
-This needs to be done in order to take an official visit.
+This needs to be done in order to make an official visit.

 - Start working on college essays during the summer for your applications.